 Outsmart your opponent through clever plays, and give them a round here and there so that you can gain the upper hand through card advantage.
 This is one of the things that makes Gwent so great, and so unique.

 The card animations are also quite nice, without being too flashy or in-your-face (Looking at you, Hearthstone).
 “Golden” cards even have completely animated fronts, such as Geralt chopping the heads off of a few beasties.

 Another thing I love is the “Good Game” feature.
 Essentially, at the end of every round, you can send your opponent a “Good Game” notification – if both players send one to each other, each player gets an extra 5 scrap, the game’s currency for crafting cards.
-While I’m sure it will just become standard to send this notification whether a game was actually good or not, it does give the games a feeling of sportsmanship, a small reminder that the person on the other end is – y’know – an actual human being, too.
+While I’m sure it will just become standard to send this notification whether a game was actually good or not, it does give the game more of a feeling of sportsmanship – a small reminder that the person on the other end is an actual human being, too.

 I like the game’s reward system so far, as well.
 Simply by winning rounds (Whether you ultimately win the game or not), you progress towards daily “Rounds Won” goals, which award you another form of currency that is used to craft “Card Kegs” (Basically card packs, but in keg form, and opened by a very jolly Rock Troll).
 These kegs can also be purchased for real money, but you get them so often for free that I haven’t seen a need to go that route.

 CD Projekt Red really stepped up their game in regards to the actual gameplay of Gwent.
 The original Gwent mini-game didn’t have much depth to it.
 It was entertaining and required some degree of strategy, sure, but once you got the most powerful cards, nobody could stand in your way – period.
 Very few cards had any special effects, and there